 The genetic legacy of Genghis Khan

-It all began when Temüjin was around 16 years of age.
+Temüjin’s genetic legacy began when he was around 16 years of age.
 He married Börte, the bride previously arranged by his father.
 She was kidnapped after their marriage, but quickly rescued by Temüjin.
 Just nine months later, Börte gave birth to a son, Jochi.
 But there’s speculation whether Jochi was conceived while Börte was in captivity.

 Börte became Temüjin’s only empress and life companion, giving him three more sons.
-But, that didn’t mean that Temüjin remained faithful to Börte.
+However, that didn’t mean Temüjin remained faithful to Börte.
 During his lifetime, he likely had around 500 secondary wives and “consorts,” and multiple other children.
-However, only Börte’s sons were considered his heirs.
+But, only Börte’s sons were considered his heirs.

-Whether an heir or not, every son of this world leader, inherited his Y-DNA – the DNA on the paternally inherited Y chromosome.
+Whether they were heirs or not, every son of Genghis Khan, inherited his Y-DNA – DNA on the paternally inherited Y chromosome.
 Y-DNA passes essentially unchanged from father to son.
 Following Genghis Khan’s death, his sons continued to pass on this Y-DNA to their sons, and so on through the generations, spreading it across the expanse of the Mongol Empire.

 The Y-DNA profile of Genghis Khan